DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 five at Mungalawurru and eleven at Imangara.
-Although only a few computers ended up in public spaces such as sheds, as discussed in the next chapter, tensions emerged around who got to use the communal computers, who owned them or whether they were up for grabs.
+Although only a few computers ended up in public spaces such as sheds, as discussed in the next chapter, tensions emerged around who got to use the communal computers, who owned them and whether they were up for grabs.
 The movement of the computers, and people’s claims over them, revealed to us dynamics of Western and traditional notions of ownership that were sometimes at odds (see Chapter 3 and Appendix 2).